Shape-memory alloys might help airplanes land without a peep

-Category: Environment Hits: 3Having a home near a busy airport certainly has its perks.
+Category: Environment Hits: 11Having a home near a busy airport certainly has its perks.
 It is close to many establishments and alleviates the problem of wading through endless traffic to catch flights.
 But it does come at a cost -- tolerating the jarring sounds of commercial airplanes during landing and takeoff.
 Researchers have now conducted a computational study that validates using a shape-memory alloy to reduce the unpleasant plane noise produced during landing.

 Read more https://www.sciencedaily.com/releases/2021/07/210712183327.htm